 There may be times where we obtain personal information from sources such as other police services and our own police systems such as the Crime Reporting System known as STORM and records management systems like UNIFI or Niche.

 We handle personal information according to the requirements of the UK Data Protection Act.
 Your personal information held on our systems and in our files is secure and is accessed by our staff, police officers, contractors working on our behalf, outsourced providers in accordance with their contract and volunteers when required to do so for a lawful purpose.

 We will ensure that your personal information is handled fairly and lawfully with appropriate justification.
-We will only use your information for lawful purposes in connection with our requirement to uphold the law, prevent crime, bring offenders to justice, protect the public, manage our personnel and protect our network infrastructure and information security.
+We will only use your information for lawful purposes in connection with our requirement to uphold the law, prevent crime, bring offenders to justice, protect the public, manage our personnel and protect our network infrastructure, legal interests and information security.

 We will strive to ensure that any personal information used by us or on our behalf is of the highest quality in terms of accuracy, relevance, adequacy, not excessive is kept as up to date as possible and is protected appropriately.
 We will regularly review to ensure it is still required and is lawful for us to continue to retain it and when no longer required we will securely destroy it.